Costa Rica For Beginners

 Beautiful Views on the Way to Costa Rica

-Costa Rica’s capital is San José, and people again confuse it with Puerto Rico’s capital, San Juan.
+Costa Rica’s capital is San José, and again, people confuse it with Puerto Rico’s capital, San Juan.

 More Costa Rica Basics